LearningLocker/deploy/README.md

 	Redis

 In addition to the above, the software will require access to an instance of MongoDB and Redis.
-By default, the configuration points to instances on localhost and will offer to install mongo & redis for you if you want to get everything working on a single server.
+By default, the configuration points to instances on localhost and will offer to install MongoDB & Redis for you if you want to get everything working on a single server.

 ### Recommended hardware
 While there is no specific hardware requirement beyond a reasonably modern 64bit x86_64 computer with 2GB of RAM, you should pay attention to your memory usage.
-If you're running redis and / or mongo on the same server as learning locker then you'll need more memory than without.
+If you're running Redis and / or MongoDB on the same server as Learning Locker then you'll need more memory than without.
 Server load will depend on the use cases for your particular organisation.